 3. Contributory negligence.
 Virginia is one of the few states that still uses what is known as contributory negligence, also known as comparative fault.
 In simplest terms, this means that if you are found to be responsible for the accident in anyway, you cannot recover any money by Virginia law.
 This law can also affect you insurance claim.
 For example, an adjuster, the insurance company employee who handles accident claims, will use this in settlement negotiations to try and lower the amount of money the insurance company has to pay out.
-If you choose to file a civil lawsuit in addition to your insurance claim, contributory negligence also applies.
+If you choose hire a car accident lawyer to file a civil lawsuit in addition to your insurance claim, contributory negligence also applies.
 If the judge or jury finds the other driver 99% responsible and you only 1% responsible, that 1% will bar you from collecting any money from the insurance company.
-Because there is no concrete, scientific way to prove or disprove blame, the way to receive insurance money on your car accident claim will typically come down to negotiation between your attorney and the claims adjuster.
+Due to Virginia car accident laws, and because there is no concrete, or scientific way, to prove or disprove blame, the way to receive insurance money on your car accident claim will typically come down to negotiation between your car accident lawyer and the claims adjuster.
 In the case of a civil lawsuit, the same idea applies.